collective/collective.chimpfeed/README.rst

 Quick start:

-Define a set of interest groups for one or more `MailChimp
-<http://www.mailchimp.com>`_ lists, configure Plone with your API key
-and start tagging content.
+Define a set of interest groups for one or more lists, configure Plone with your API key and start tagging content.

 Compatibility